3 Great Retailers That Know How to Get Customers Offline and Through the Door

 UpWest

-Launched conveniently before the pandemic in 2019, UpWest is a young brand looking to provide comfort to a generation of people who are stressed out and looking to find an escape in their homes.
-Though primarily an online retailer, according to Jamie Schisler, Chief Comfort Officer at UpWest, UpWest "believes very strongly in the store business."
+Launched conveniently before the pandemic in 2019, UpWest is a young brand dedicated to providing comfort to a generation seeking solace in their homes.
+While primarily an online retailer, according to Jamie Schisler, Chief Comfort Officer at UpWest, UpWest “believes very strongly in the store business.”

-Similar to IKEA, UpWest is driving foot traffic to their store with a suitability centered approach.
-In their New York City SoHo store, UpWest partnered with Scrap NYC, an organization that takes used and damaged clothing and turns it into anything from housing insulation to brand new fabric for new garments.
-You can find a designated drop off bin in the store, and collections aren’t limited to UpWest products.
+Similar to IKEA, UpWest is driving foot traffic to their store with a sustainability-centered approach.
+In their New York City SoHo store, UpWest partnered with Scrap NYC, an organization that repurposes used and damaged clothing into anything from housing insulation to brand-new fabric for new garments.
+UpWest encourages customers to drop off used clothing in designated bins, not limited UpWest products.
+This approach aligns with their wellness-centered strategy, creating a unique in-store experience while promoting sustainability.

-Listen to Jamie speak more on UpWest’s store strategy and the way’s that the brand is taking additional measures to promote wellness and sustainability in this WDCast.
+Listen to Jamie speak more on UpWest’s store strategy in this WDCast.

 UpWest Retail Experiences